ChristianSteger/HORAYZON/README.md

 - [GSHHG](https://www.soest.hawaii.edu/pwessel/gshhg/)

 # Usage
-The usage of the packages is best illustrated by means of three examples, which cover the most common application cases:
+The usage of the packages is best illustrated by means of three examples, which cover the most common application cases.
+To successfully run the below examples, the paths to the input data and the folder **lib**, which are defined at the beginning of the files, must be adjusted.
-- **examples/NASADEM_Alps.py**: Compute topographic parameters (slope angle and aspect, horizon and Sky View Factor) from NASADEM (~30 m) for a ~30x30 km region in the European Alps.
+- **examples/NASADEM_Alps.py**: Compute topographic parameters (slope angle and aspect, horizon and sky view factor) from NASADEM (~30 m) for a ~30x30 km region in the European Alps.
 Output from this script is shown below.
-- **examples/NASADEM_HIMI.py**: Compute topographic parameters (slope angle and aspect, horizon and Sky View Factor) from NASADEM (~30 m) for a ~100x100 km region centred at Heard Island and McDonald Islands.
+- **examples/NASADEM_HIMI.py**: Compute topographic parameters (slope angle and aspect, horizon and sky view factor) from NASADEM (~30 m) for a ~100x100 km region centred at Heard Island and McDonald Islands.
 DEM grid cells, which are at least 20 km apart from land, are masked to speed-up the horizon computation.
-- **examples/SwissALTI3D_Alps.py***: Compute topographic parameters (slope angle and aspect, horizon and Sky View Factor) from swissALTI3D (~2 m) for an a 3x3 km region in the European Alps.
+- **examples/SwissALTI3D_Alps.py***: Compute topographic parameters (slope angle and aspect, horizon and sky view factor) from swissALTI3D (~2 m) for an a 3x3 km region in the European Alps.
 The outer DEM domain is simplified and represented by a triangulated irregular network (TIN) to reduce the large memory footprint of the DEM data.

 # Example output